 Crafting can take time, so it’s important sometimes to start a bit early in order to have your project ready to go for a seasonal event like Halloween.

 Wreaths are fun because they make the perfect outdoor door decor piece, and you can try so many things with a little hot glue, ribbon, and spray paint.
 I’m going to share how I created my wreath that you can make for yourself for around $40 with products that you can find either at the dollar store or Walmart.
 I will also link up some other inspiring ideas to help you get those creative juices flowing.
 Ready?
 Let’s get started!

 - Ribbon (I chose a sparkly black one available at Walmart)

 - White spray paint (optional)

 - Glow in the dark spray paint (optional)

 - Wooden word sayings (optional)

 - Hot glue gun and glue

 I find starting with a simple sketch of your project beforehand will help you put all the pieces together.
-Sometimes it’s fun to dabble a little bit, but if you’re looking for a specific look, I recommend not skipping this step.
+Sometimes it’s fun to dabble a bit, but if you’re looking for a specific look, I recommend not skipping this step.

-I’ve tried dabbling before and what inevitably happens is that I forget to include an item that I specifically bought to use in this project, and it can be frustrating!
+I’ve tried dabbling before and what happens is that I forget to include an item that I bought to use in this project!

 Paint Your Wreath